warwickcoding/ruby/session_5/README.md

 -->

 ### Exercise 5
-Convert the following hash's keys from strings to symbols using iteration.
+Convert the following hash's keys from strings to symbols using `replace`.

 ```ruby
 hash = {